Ericsson/codechecker/docs/user_guide.md

   -i SUPPRESS_FILE, --import SUPPRESS_FILE
-                        Import suppression from the suppress file into the database. server arguments:
+                        Import suppression from the suppress file into the database.
-  Specifies a 'CodeChecker server' instance which will be used to store the results.
-This server must be running and listening prior to the 'store' command being ran.

-  --host HOST           The IP address or hostname of the CodeChecker server.
-                        (default: localhost)
-  -p PORT, --port PORT  The port of the server to use for storing. (default:
-                        8001)
-  --verbose {info,debug,debug_analyzer}
-                      Set verbosity level. (default: info)
 ~~~~~~~~~~~~~~~~~~~~~

 #### Import suppressions between server and suppress file